 Joint injections are often accompanied by mesotherapy and robaxin.
 When performing mesotherapy, a veterinarian uses very small needles in multiple locations to inject medication into the mesoderm – the deep layers of the skin.

 The medication is a solution consisting of anesthetic carbocaine, corticosteroids Pred-Forte or Dexamethasone-SP, and sterile water.
-This solution numbs the pain sensors in the back and will relieve some symptoms of kissing spine.
+This solution helps reduce inflammation and blocks the pain sensors in the back in an attempt to relieve some symptoms of kissing spine.

 Robaxin (methocarbamol) is a muscle relaxant that is given to ease tension in your horse’s back muscles.